A Deadly Toll: The Gulf Oil Spill and the Unfolding Wildlife Disaster

 A Center for Biological Diversity Report — April 2011

-Last year’s BP Deepwater Horizon catastrophe spilled 205.8 million gallons of oil and 225,000 tons of methane into the Gulf of Mexico.
+The BP Deepwater Horizon catastrophe in 2010 spilled 205.8 million gallons of oil and 225,000 tons of methane into the Gulf of Mexico.
 Approximately 25 percent of the oil was recovered, leaving more than 154 million gallons of oil at sea.
 In addition to the oil, nearly 2 million gallons of toxic dispersants were sprayed into the Gulf’s waters.
 This did not actually reduce the amount of oil left in the ocean, but merely broke it into smaller particles, which may actually make the oil more toxic for some ocean life and ease its entry into the food chain.

 A year after the April 20, 2010, explosion that caused the well to leak oil for months, the ultimate toll on people and wildlife is still not fully understood.
 But one thing is clear: The number of birds, sea turtles, dolphins and other animals sickened or killed and tallied as part of the government’s official count represents a small fraction of the total animals harmed by this disastrous spill.